Motor racing-Formula One title permutations

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-LONDON Nov 17 Lewis Hamilton leads Mercedes team mate Nico Rosberg by 17 points ahead of Sunday's season-ending Abu Dhabi Formula One Grand Prix, where double points will be on offer for the first time.
+SAO PAULO Nov 9 Britain's Lewis Hamilton leads Mercedes team mate Nico Rosberg by 17 points after Sunday's Brazilian Grand Prix, penultimate race of the season.

 - - - -